 If you think a merchant is misadvertising or giving false information, here is what you need to know.

-- advertising a reduced price when it is not;
+- claiming that the price is reduced when it is not.

-An advertised price must include all the amounts you need to pay to access the services.
-This total amount must be displayed more prominently than the amounts that make it up.
+The advertised price must include all of the amounts you will have to pay to receive the treatments.
+The total price must always be emphasized over the individual amounts it includes.

-This price must include all initial fees, such as registration fees, file setup and case analysis fees, as well as any other related fees, if you must inevitably pay them.
+The total price must include the initial fees such as registration fees, fees to open and analyze your file, as well as any other related fees.

 Amounts that can be added